Looking for Depression Treatment?

 - My primary approaches to therapy are Acceptance and Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT) which are based on empirically-validated, researched theories that are proven to work with depression and other mental health conditions.

-- In addition to my private practice, I teach classes at an intensive outpatient program.
-This is a special therapy program for people who are more or less debilitated by depression, anxiety, or bipolar disorder.
+- In addition to my private practice, I teach classes at an intensive outpatient program called The Wellness Treatment Center.
+This is a special therapy program for people who are more or less debilitated by depression, anxiety, and bipolar disorder.
 We have excellent results at the program.
 My experience working with people who are struggling that much has given me a lot of skills and insight that I want to pass on to you.

 Let’s Do Something About This!